To date, 198,189 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.

 RELATED: North Carolina first responders, nursing home workers feeling the effects of PPE shortages, officials say

-According to national data updated Thursday, approximately 42.7 million Americans have filed for unemployment benefits in the past month.
+According to national data updated Thursday, 870,000 filed for unemployment benefits last week across the US.
 North Carolina is not immune to the economic crisis.
-As of June 3, 998,165 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 1,412,357 total claims filed.
-The state has paid more than $3.2 billion in unemployment assistance.
+As of September 23, 1,293,912 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 2,400,375 total claims filed.
+The state has paid more than $8 billion in unemployment assistance.

 RESOURCE LIST: Financial information during the COVID-19 pandemic

-While North Carolinians seemed to follow Gov. Roy Cooper's Stay-at-Home order and similar county orders in late March and early April, new data shows residents are getting anxious and starting to leave their homes more.
+While North Carolinians seemed to follow Gov. Roy Cooper's Stay-at-Home order and similar county orders in late March and early April, by mid-April--weeks before the order was lifted--data showed North Carolinians starting to get antsy.

 According to anonymized cellphone location data, in the days following the order, North Carolinians drastically reduced their movement.
 By March 30, the average North Carolinian had reduced the distance they traveled each day by 68 percent since the outbreak began.
 In Durham County, residents were traveling just 0.06 miles each day.